oaf40/sd-webui-inpaint-mask-tools/README.md

 If you do *segmented inpainting* of some huge canvas consider keeping this value at 0 (disabling Auto-Upscaling) and relying on Quick Controls instead.
 However, setting it to 1.8–2.5 MP while drawing slightly smaller masks can improve detail.

+> [!NOTE]
+> This feature is in Beta, and it only works well when the padding and blur do not go beyond the border of the image.
+In these edge cases Autoupscaling still works but yields much lesser precision.
+It would be great to cover these situations in the future.

 **This option is only active when Autoadjusting is enabled.**

 ### Whole Picture inpainting safeguard